-Non-operating expenses increased by \$76.74 million or 5.01% in 2023 compared to 2022, which had increased by \$135.36 million or 9.70% compared to 2021.
+Non-operating expenses decreased by \$18.51 million or 1.15% in 2024 compared to 2023, which had increased by \$76.74 million or 5.01% compared to 2022.
 Non-operating expenses primarily consist of unrealized gains or losses on investments held to fund obligations to annuitants, and payments to the State of Maryland General Fund and Other Government Funds/Agencies.
 The Agency expects to realize the face value of its investments, since it holds these investments until maturity.
 Therefore, any interim unrealized gains or losses on investments will reverse.
 The change in fair value of the investments held by the Agency is discussed in more detail in Note 3.

-The increases in 2023 and 2022 are attributed to both the increase of payments to the State of Maryland General Fund and Other Governmental Funds/Agencies.
-Payments to the State of Maryland increased by \$16.54 million or 2.6% in 2023 compared to 2022, which had increased by \$3.36 million or 0.53% compared to 2021.
-As previously mentioned, this increase in 2023 and in 2022 is related to more sales.
-Payments to Other Governmental Funds/Agencies increased by \$62.49 million or 7.01% in 2023 compared to 2022, which had increased by \$131.00 or 17.21% compared to 2021.
-The increases in 2023 and 2022 are directly related to casino revenues increases as noted in Table 7.
-Table 9 provides a breakdown of the various accounts for Lottery revenues whereas Table 10 provides a breakdown for sports wagering and fantasy competitions revenue allocations.
+Payments to the State of Maryland increased by \$1.09 million or 0.17% in 2024 compared to 2023, which had increased by \$16.54 million or 2.60% compared to 2022.
+Payments to Other Governmental Funds/ Agencies decreased by \$18.37 million or 1.92% in 2024 compared to 2023, which had increased by \$62.49 million or 7.01% compared to 2022.
+The decrease in 2024 and the increase in 2023 are directly related to casino revenues changes as noted in Table 7.
+Table 9 below provides a breakdown of the various accounts for Lottery revenues whereas Table 10 provides a breakdown for sports wagering and fantasy competitions revenue allocations.